deepsense-ai/db-ally/docs/tutorials.md

 # Tutorials

 All tutorials are opened in Google Colab so that you can easily follow them without any additional setup.
-If you want you can always access [raw .ipynb tutorial files](https://github.com/deepsense-ai/db-ally/tree/main/docs/tutorials).

 List of tutorials: